atepoorthuis/02526-idv-2020/src/routes/weeks/week4/week4.md

 })
 ```

-Within our loop, let's try to add a `click` event to each rectangle of our bar chart.
+Within our for-loop, let's try to add this `click` event to each rectangle of our bar chart.
 Upon click, `console.log` the 'population' variable for the corresponding rectangle to the console.

-As we can read in EJ Chapter 15, there are many more events apart from the simple click.
+As we can read in EJ Chapter 15, there are many more events available in addition to our simple click.
 We can react to key presses, touch events, and other mouse events.
 We will experiment a bit more with event listeners by trying to make the bars *change color* when the user hovers over the bar.
 Some things to keep in mind:

 - You will need to change the color from within the function that is called by the eventListener.
 Seeing as we set the default colour of each rectangle in our CSS previously, what do you think is the best way to do this?
-- You'll soon realize you need to make use of **two** separate event listeners per element.
+- You'll soon realize you need to make use of **two** separate event listeners for each element.
 Use MDN's [Event documentation](https://developer.mozilla.org/en-US/docs/Web/Events#Mouse_events) to find out what the second event listener would be.

 ::: div callout
 We will do this section in class together.